medialab/xan/docs/cmd/implode.md

                          Does not work with -r, --rename.
     -r, --rename <name>  New name for the diverging column.
                          Does not work with -P, --plural.
+    --cmp <column>       Restrict the columns to compare to assert whether consecutive rows must be merged.
+Be aware that this will ignore all other columns to in the given selection so only use this as an optimization trick (because you have some column containing a unique id and/or can guarantee all other cells will be identical).

 Common options:
     -h, --help             Display this message